 Yoga Spirit Studios has several trained Somatics Exercise Coaches on staff who weave somatic movements into their yoga classes.
 Somatic movements are gentle, based around contracting and releasing muscles, retraining the brain so that it unlearns held patterns, and training the body to move holistically.
 These movements make great partners to traditional yoga, but can also be used independently to address body issues, release tension and become more pain free.

-You can also practrice Somatics with Jo on Mondays at 6pm in the Studio Room in the "Pain free Body & Mind Somatics" 60 minute class.
+You can learn somatics on Mondays at 6pm in the Studio Room in the "Pain free Body & Mind Somatics" 60 minute class.
 This is an ongoing class.
 Check in to this class